Movement for the Liberation of São Tomé and Príncipe – Social Democratic Party: Performance in recent elections

 In the nation's first democratic elections, held in January 1991, the party suffered a defeat at the polls capturing only 30.5% of the vote and 21 seats in the 55-member National Assembly.

 December 1992 local elections resulted in the MLSTP–PSD gaining control of five of the country's seven provinces.

 In the 1994 legislative elections, the party received 37% of the vote and regained control of the National Assembly winning 27 of the 55-seats, one short of an absolute majority.

 March 1995 elections to the newly created seven member assembly on the smaller island of Príncipe resulted in another victory for the party.

 Manuel Pinto da Costa ran as the MLSTP–PSD candidate in the 1996 presidential election.
 In the first round, he came in second behind the incumbent President Miguel Trovoada, winning 39% of the vote to Trovoada's 41%.
 In the second round he was defeated by Trovoada who captured 52.7% of the vote to his 47.3%.

 In the 1998 legislative elections, the MLSTP–PSD won 50.6% of the vote and increased its majority in the National Assembly from 27 to 31 seats.

 In the July 2001 presidential election, Manuel Pinto da Costa again attempted to regain the presidency, but was soundly defeated by businessman Fradique de Menezes 55.2% to 40.0%.

 March 2002 legislative elections maintained the MLSTP–PSD's status as the largest party in the National Assembly, but only by one seat.
 The party received 39.6% of the vote and won 24 of the 55-seats.

 In the 26 March 2006 legislative election, the party finished second behind the Force for Change Democratic Movement-Democratic Convergence Party (MDFM–PCD) coalition, winning 20 out of 55 seats.

 The party did not field a candidate in the 30 July 2006 presidential election, opting to join a coalition of parties supporting Patrice Trovoada of the Independent Democratic Action (ADI) party.
 He was defeated by the incumbent Fradique de Menezes, winning 38.82% of the vote to de Menezes' 60.58%.

 In the most recent parliamentary elections held on 1 August 2010, the MLSTP–PSD became the second largest party (behind ADI), winning 21 seats.
 In 2011, Pinto da Costa finally succeeded in regaining the presidency, although officially running as an independent.

-Evaristo Carvalho has been the President of São Tomé and Príncipe since 2016 elections, after defeating the incumbent President Manuel Pinto da Costa.
+Evaristo Carvalho was the president of São Tomé and Príncipe, after defeating the incumbent President Manuel Pinto da Costa in the 2016 elections.
 President Carvalho is also Vice president of the Independent Democratic Action party (ADI).
-Patrice Emery Trovoada was Prime Minister since 2014 and he is the leader of Independent Democratic Action party (ADI).
+Patrice Emery Trovoada was prime minister since 2014 and he is the leader of Independent Democratic Action party (ADI).
 In December 2018, Jorge Bom Jesus, the leader of the MLSTP–PSD, was sworn in as new prime minister.

+In the 2021 elections Independent Democratic Action candidate Carlos Vila Nova won against MLSTP-PSD candidate Guilherme Posser da Costa with 58% of the vote.
+Nova was sworn in as president 2 October 2021.